Mac + Powerpoint

 MacBook screen setup for mirrored display

 With Macs you can set up the screen-configuration from the Displays settings in System Preferences.
-This is an example of how it could look:
+(Example below is from Mac OS Ventura)

 In Powerpoint, make sure that presenter-view is enabled from the settings.
 Go to Slide Show from the preferences in the top menu bar.